me-maddy/namasteReact/README.md

 6. 🚧 Coding Challenges: Tackled hands-on coding challenges, creating class-based components, passing props, and mastering lifecycle methods.

 Class-based components offer a deeper understanding of React's foundations and are still relevant in interviews and legacy projects.

+DAY 9 (#Optimizing our app)

+1. ✅ Custom Hooks: We unlocked the potential of custom hooks, understanding their role in organizing and reusing stateful logic across components.

+2. ⚡ Lazy Loading Magic: Explored the concept of lazy loading, which allows us to load components on-demand, significantly improving our app's performance.

+3. 🌪️ Suspense Unveiled: Delved into suspense and learned how it enhances the user experience by displaying fallback content during component loading.

+4. 🚀 Code Splitting Strategy: Understood the advantages and disadvantages of code splitting and when to use React.lazy() and suspense for optimal app performance.

+5. 🤔 Strategic Usage: Grasped when and why we need lazy loading and suspense to streamline our app's loading process.

+Optimizing our app is not just about making it faster; it's about delivering a seamless and delightful user experience.

+DAY 10 (#Jo Dikhta Hai Vo Bikta Hai!)

+In this episode, I have learned some of the important concepts of the User Interface(UI) and resemble on the things of captivating user's interest by means of User Interface.

+1. 🛠️ Framework Advantages: Recognizing the benefits of using frameworks, including optimized CSS, a consistent UI, and time-saving components.

+2. 🎨 Styling Methods: Exploring various styling methods, such as Native CSS, SCSS, Inline CSS, style-component Libraries, CSS Frameworks, and Styled Components.

+3. 🚀 Tailwind CSS Benefits: Embracing the advantages of Tailwind CSS, like on-the-fly styling, reusability, reduced bundle sizes, and flexible UI.

+4. 🛠️ Setting Up Tailwind CSS: Learning how to integrate Tailwind CSS into projects, covering installation, configuration, and the use of Tailwind directives.

+5. 📐 Choosing the Right Approach: Recognizing the importance of selecting the appropriate styling method based on specific project requirements, weighing factors like maintainability and customization.

+6. 💼 Using Multiple Frameworks: Being aware that using multiple frameworks is possible but can lead to inconsistent styling across the application.

+DAY 11 (#Data is the new oil)

+In this episode, I have learned the concepts of UI layer and Data layer and how Data layer drives the UI layer.
+Data layer is the crucial part of an application and it actually controls the static UI layer.
+In UI layer, we focus only the stylying and provide a good interface to the user.
+Data layer is responsible for driving the styles and layout of the application.
+It manages the state of an application using the data.

+🏗️ Data's Role: Understand the distinction between the UI layer and the data layer.
+Data fuels the application, and it's essential to use it wisely.

+🔄 Revised State vs. Props: Get a fresh perspective on the roles of state and props in React, shaping component behavior.

+🪓 End Prop Drilling: Learn the drawbacks of prop drilling and the importance of avoiding overly complex and lengthy data-passing processes.

+📡 Lift State Up: Master the art of "lifting state up" to efficiently share data between components.
+Create a single source of truth managed by the parent.

+🕵️‍♂️ React Developer Tools: Explore the Chrome extension that assists in debugging data, components, and profiling.
+It supports various state management solutions.

+🪀 React Context: Dive into the React Context API, a global state management solution.
+Learn how to create context, use it with hooks, and apply it in class-based components.

+🚩 Debugging Made Easy: Discover how to display the name of a context during debugging using ContextName.displayName.
+This makes it easier to identify and differentiate contexts.

+🧩 Solving Data Challenges: Gain insights into how to manage data efficiently in your React applications, paving the way for a smooth user experience.